rickbassham/indi-dev-tutorials/drivers/03-serialconnection.md

 need to override another method, `updateProperties`.

 We'll move our `define*` calls out of `initProperties` and into here.

+Remember, you can call `define*` any time, not just in `initProperties` or `updateProperties`.
+You could query the capabilities of your device first, or call it in response to user interaction.

 ```cpp
 bool MyCustomDriver::updateProperties()